ashishb/wp2hugo/README.md

 1. [x] Migrate pages
 1. [x] Migrate tags
 1. [x] Migrate categories
-1. [x] Migrate all the URL including media URLs correctly
+1. [x] Migrate all the URLs including media URLs correctly
 1. [x] Migrate iframe(s) like YouTube embeds
 1. [x] Migrate "Excerpt"
 1. [x] Migrate "catlist"
-1. [x] Set WordPress homepage correctly
+1. [x] Set the WordPress homepage correctly
-1. [x] Migrate RSS feed with existing UUIDs, so that entries appear the same - this is really important for anyone with a significant feed following, see more details of a [failed migration](https://theorangeone.net/posts/rss-guids/)
+1. [x] Migrate the RSS feed with existing UUIDs, so that entries appear the same - this is really important for anyone with a significant feed following, see more details of a [failed migration](https://theorangeone.net/posts/rss-guids/)
 1. [x] favicon.ico
 1. [x] YouTube embeds
-1. [x] Google Map embed via a custom short code `googlemaps`
+1. [x] Google Map embed via a custom shortcode `googlemaps`
 1. [x] Migrate `caption` (WordPress) to `figure` (Hugo)
 1. [x] Migrate "Show more..." of WordPress -> `Summary` in Hugo
 1. [x] Support for parallax blur (similar to [WordPress Advanced Backgrounds](https://wordpress.org/plugins/advanced-backgrounds/))